devflhz/apprentice/blog/content/articles/week-2/variable-length-codes.md

 Perhaps one of the most interesting things I learned this week was the Huffman tree.
 It's used to encode symbols in an efficient way.

-You start with a table of symbols and their frequencies, you start with the table sorted in ascending order by frequency.
+You start with a table of symbols and their frequencies; you start with the table sorted in ascending order by frequency.
 Then you take the last two elements of the table and combine them into a new symbol, which has those elements as children.
-You continue to do this with all the symbols until you have a single symbol left and all nodes have childrens.
+You continue to do this with all the symbols until you have a single symbol left and all nodes have children.

 Next, you assign a 0 to the left branch and a 1 to the right branch of each node.